wp-plugins/loginradius-for-wordpress/readme.txt

 = Comment setting =
 If you want to allow only registered users to comment, go to Settings > Discussion and check the box for 'Users must be registered and logged in to comment'.
 With this option turned on, users must first register or login using a social provider before posting comments.

-= Widget instructions to add it on any page =
+= Display LoginRadius interface on other pages =
-If you want LoginRadius interface to appear on any other page or post, then call function - <?php Login_Radius_Connect_button(); ?>
+If you want LoginRadius interface to appear on any other page or post, then call function - <?php Login_Radius_Connect_button(); ?>;
 after configuring LoginRadius plugin in your wordpress website.

 == Frequently Asked Questions ==

-= What is LoginRadius =
+= What is LoginRadius? =

-LoginRadius is a Software As A Service (SAAS) which allows users to log in to a third party website via popular open IDs/oAuths such as Google, Facebook, Yahoo, AOL and over 20 more.
+LoginRadius is a Software as a Service (SaaS) which allows users to bypass the typical registration process and log directly into a third party website using their accounts on popular open IDs/oAuths such as Google, Facebook, Twitter, Yahoo, and over 20 more providers.
+We also offer rich User Profile Data, a unique Social Analytics and effective Social Sharing service.

+= How much do you charge for your service? =

+LoginRadius does not charge for its services for basic usage and will always remain FREE for those users, but we have various packages available for businesses and website owners looking for advanced features and customized solutions.

+= Can you help me set up LoginRadius on my website? =

+Yes, the LoginRadius Team can assist you with implementing LoginRadius.
+Please contact us at hello@loginradius.com and one of our experts will get back to you.

 = How long can I keep my account? =

-You can keep your account for as long as you wish--you may remove LoginRadius from your website and delete your account at any time.
+Your LoginRadius account is available for as long as you’d like to use our serivces.
+You may remove LoginRadius from your website and delete your account at any time.

 = What is the best way to reach the LoginRadius Team? =

 If you have any questions or concerns regarding LoginRadius, please let us know at hello@loginradius.com.

-= How much you charge for this service? =
+= How secure is LoginRadius? =

-It is FREE and will remain free, but for advanced features and customized solutions, there are various packages available.
-Please contact us for further details.
+LoginRadius is a highly secure service.
+As we handle so much confidential and personal data on a daily basis, we consider security to be our first priority.
+There are a number of measures in place to protect against data leaks and unauthorized access

 = Do you have a live demo site? =